 Usually it’s a collection of the world’s best restaurants, that determines our destinations.

-While their respective approach to travel somewhat vary, the one thing that all of them unanimously agree on is that having local food is one of the most immersive experiences that can provide a broad perspective of a particular culture.
+While their respective approaches to travel somewhat vary, the one thing that all of them unanimously agree on is that having local food is one of the most immersive experiences that can provide a broad perspective of a particular culture.
 They endorse experiencing the entire spectrum ranging from street food to fine dining and speaking to local people at length about their unique food habits for the sake of authenticity.
 Each dish, each ingredient, each recipe holds a special place in every culture, food really is the threshold into a society and its heritage.
 And as Martina puts it,

 What better place to talk to someone than at a table sharing food!